More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

 \subsection{Qualitative Insights}

-The qualitative thematic analysis (refer to Section~\ref{subsec:qualanalysis}) of the responses to the open-ended questions from the survey yielded ten codes spanning across three discrete themes.
+Qualitative thematic analysis (refer to Section~\ref{subsec:qualanalysis}) of responses to open-ended survey questions yielded ten codes spanning across three discrete themes.
 The refined codebook is shown in Table~\ref{tab:themes}.
 Our results indicate that participants have a latent cognitive model when self-evaluating the privacy of visual content that comprises multiple sensitive elements.
-In particular, the identified themes depict a layered model with heuristics, deeper reasoning, and consequence weighing as follows: First, the participants have mental shortcuts and norms (such as, ``\textit{Everyone does it this way; So, it is fine!}'') as comfort heuristics.
-If such heuristics raise a red flag, they dig deeper into inference (such as, ``\textit{What if someone figures out more?}'') and potential consequences (such as, ``\textit{Would that be dangerous?}'').
+In particular, the identified themes depict a layered model with heuristics, deeper reasoning, and consequence weighing as follows: First, the participants have mental shortcuts and norms (such as ``\textit{Everyone does it this way; So, it is fine!}'') as comfort heuristics.
+If such heuristics raise a red flag, they dig deeper into inference (such as ``\textit{What if someone figures out more?}'') and potential consequences (such as ``\textit{Would that be dangerous?}'').

-\bolditalictitle{Perceived Privacy Norms:} This theme explores the comfort heuristics inferred by participants based on their interpretation of social expectations, consent norms, and perceived acceptability while sharing visual content online.
-Some example quotes from this theme are as follows.
+\bolditalictitle{Perceived Privacy Norms:} (See quotes Q1 and Q2) This theme explores the comfort heuristics inferred by participants based on their interpretation of social expectations, consent norms, and perceived acceptability while sharing photos online.

-\begin{quotebox2} ........... if there's someone else in the photo I might feel more comfortable sharing rather than being just me. ........... \end{quotebox2}
+\begin{quotebox2} { \textbf{Q1:} ........... if there's someone else in the photo I might feel more comfortable sharing rather than being just me. ...........} \end{quotebox2}

-\begin{quotebox2} ...........
-I usually post other humans when it is some social event, like a party or celebration, so by default everyone is aware pictures are taken and they usually say if they don't like them so they don't want them posted ........... \end{quotebox2}

-The codes under this theme included instances where the participants mentioned the co-presence of other individuals and situations requiring mutual consent for the photo to be shared online.
-Furthermore, the codes also covered scenarios where the public availability of sensitive information reduced privacy concerns for revealing additional data.
+This theme's codes included instances where the participants mentioned the co-presence of other individuals and situations requiring mutual consent for the photo to be shared online.
+The codes also covered scenarios where the public availability of sensitive information reduced privacy concerns for revealing additional data.
 We excluded quotes related to non-human objects.

+\begin{quotebox2} { \textbf{Q2:} ..........
+I usually post other humans when it is some social event, like a party or celebration, so by default everyone is aware pictures are taken and they usually say if they don't like them so they don't want them posted ........... } \end{quotebox2}